 It is known that the objective of algorithm analysis is to find a Closed-form expression (function) T(n) that represents the number of instructions executed by the algorithm as a function of its input n.

-For example: the algorithm findMax() (in the worst case) has complexity T(n)=5n2-n+1.
-This means that if your input n is equal to 4 (an array of size 4), the amount of instructions executed by the algorithm to sort this arrangement will be equal to:
+For example: the algorithm findMax() (in the worst case) has complexity T(n)=4n.
+This means that if your input n is equal to 4 (an array of size 4), the number of instructions executed by the algorithm will be equal to:

-- Algorithm that reads a user-entered age.
+- Algorithm 1.
 Complexity: T(n)=7

-- Algorithm that prints all numbers in an array.
+- Algorithm 2.
 Complexity: T(n)=3n+2

-- Bubble Sort algorithm.
+- Algorithm 3.
 Complexity: T(n)=5n2-n+1

-Asymptotic behavior of algorithm that reads an age: T(n)=7
+Asymptotic behavior of algorithm 1: T(n)=7

-This is a constant complexity algorithm.
-If we look at the graph of the function illustrated below, we notice the constancy of its behavior.
-The number of instructions executed (vertical axis) does not increase as a function of n (horizontal axis) values.
+It can be seen in the graph above that the quantity of instructions executed (vertical axis) does not grow as a function of values n (horizontal axis).
 The number of instructions always remains equal to 7.

-Asymptotic behavior of algorithm that prints an array: T(n)=3n+2
+Asymptotic behavior of algorithm 2: T(n)=3n+2

-Asymptotic behavior of Bubble Sort algorithm: T(n)=5n²-n+1
+Asymptotic behavior of algorithm 3: T(n)=5n²-n+1

 Comparison between algorithms

-A wrong asymptotic behavior
+A mistaken asymptotic behavior

 Question: What is the most efficient algorithm?

-The multiplicative and additive constants, respectively 100 and 1000, in the function of algorithm B give the false impression that it is less efficient, but they only postpone the inevitable.
+The multiplicative and additive constants, respectively 100 and 1000 (in the function of algorithm B), give the false impression that it is less efficient, but they only postpone the inevitable.